 - Switch channels

-This is a use acronym to remember and apply to your own social customer service efforts.
-Let's dig into it.
+Use this acronym to remember and apply to your own social customer service efforts.

 Find all mentions